teichmullerhodge/osfriend/README.md

 ### OSFriend

-OSFriend lets you control your terminal using your voice.
+OSFriend lets you control your system using your voice.

 It records audio with push-to-talk, transcribes speech using OpenAI, converts the request into a structured terminal command through an LLM, and executes it automatically on your system.